 8. Jane Norman College is a recognized non-profit post-secondary educational facility.
 We keep our tuition costs low for our students.
 Our tuition fees vary so please check the individual program of interest for more information.
 There are also additional minimal costs such as a training completion fee based on which program you enter, student council fees and grad fees. [ top ]

 9. Students continuing their education after high school or as an adult should always seek scholarship and bursary information from the local high school guidance office or career centre in your area.
 Many places offer scholarships to members such as Co-op, banks, Teachers Union, Legions, Rotary Clubs, Power Company etc. Checking out the internet is a great way to discover a lot of funding that may be available to you.
-There is also student loans available to qualified students of any of our programs (Early Childhood Education students should check out new Debt Reduction program).This information is also available at career centers and guidance offices, or by checking the internet.
+There is also student loans available to qualified students of any of our full time programs .This information is also available at career centers and guidance offices, or by checking the internet.
 If you are considering returning to school in order to change careers, you may want to discuss funding options with your local Human Resources career counselor. [ top ]

 10. At Jane Norman College, the courses are chosen for you, to ensure you receive the best education for your chosen career.
 All the courses included in your chosen program are directly related to the career path you are on.
 You are taught by the highest qualified faculty in the profession, in all courses. [ top ]